vikas-kumar-code/imagdent/README.md

 1. Rename `tests/acceptance.suite.yml.example` to `tests/acceptance.suite.yml` to enable suite configuration

-2. Replace `codeception/base` package in `composer.json` with `codeception/codeception` to install full featured
+2. Replace `codeception/base` package in `composer.json` with `codeception/codeception` to install full-featured
    version of Codeception

 3. Update dependencies with Composer